Police ask for help identifying vandals behind anti-police graffiti on billboard

-Capital Region, N.Y. (news10)-A Capital Region jeweler says he wants law enforcement to know that they have his support after the discovery of hateful graffiti on one of his billboards.
+FORT PLAIN, N.Y.
+(NEWS10) — A Capital Region jeweler says he wants law enforcement to know that they have his support after the discovery of hateful graffiti on one of his billboards.

 Andrew Castiglione runs the longtime family business located in the heart of nearby Gloversville.